Greystoke: The Legend of Tarzan, Lord of the Apes: Box office

 The film grossed $45.9 million upon its release, making it the 15th most popular film at the box office in 1984.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 Colin Greenland reviewed Greystoke for Imagine magazine, and stated that "If there's a better film this year than Greystoke, I shall be astonished."

-Film review aggregator Rotten Tomatoes reported an approval rating of 73%, based on 15 reviews, with a rating average of 5.96/10.
+Variety praised the film's cast and production design, while considering the film to be more faithful to the source material than previous adaptations.